 Frequently asked questions about the impacts of wild dogs

 In Australia, pest animals cause major economic, environmental and social impacts at local, regional and national scales.
-Management of pest animals is complex and requires a strong state and federal policy and legislative framework to guide and govern how pest animals are managed at all levels, and to set out the roles and responsibilities of […]
+Management of pest animals may be complex and requires a strong policy and legislative framework to guide and govern how pest animals are managed at all levels, and to set out the roles and responsibilities of those involved. […]